-"Certificate Writedown Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Class Principal Amount of all the Classes of Certificates (other than the Excess Servicing Certificate, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and allocations of any related Realized Losses and Mortgage Insurance Proceeds on such Distribution Date) exceeds (ii) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period.
+"Certificate Writedown Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Class Principal Amount of all the Classes of Certificates (other than the Interest Only Certificates, Excess Servicing Certificate, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and allocations of any related Mortgage Insurance Proceeds on such Distribution Date) exceeds (ii) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period.

-"Certificate Writeup Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period exceeds (ii) the aggregate Class Principal Amount of all the Classes of Certificates outstanding (other than the Excess Servicing Certificate, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and Mortgage Insurance Proceeds and allocations of any related Realized Losses on such Distribution Date).
+"Certificate Writeup Amount" means with respect to any Distribution Date, the amount by which (i) the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period exceeds (ii) the aggregate Class Principal Amount of all the Classes of Certificates outstanding (other than the Interest Only Certificates, Excess Servicing Certificate, Mortgage Insurance Certificate and Residual Certificates) on such Distribution Date (after giving effect to distributions of Available Funds and Mortgage Insurance Proceeds on such Distribution Date).